Why You Miss Them Even Though They Hurt You

 This is why you find yourself:

-Your body learned chaos as normal.
-Now, stability feels unfamiliar.
-And the unfamiliar often feels scarier than the familiar — even when the familiar hurt you.
+Your body learnt chaos as normal.
+Now, stability feels unfamiliar, and the unfamiliar often feels scarier than the familiar, even when the familiar hurts you.

 Trauma bonds can distort your perception of love and safety.
 You can miss someone and recognise that the relationship was unsafe.
 You can grieve and protect yourself simultaneously.